-All International students enrolled in courses at the Colorado School of Mines are required to enroll in the SHBP.
+All International students enrolled in courses at the Colorado School of Mines are required to enroll in the SHIP.

 This requirement applies to all International Students (excludes International Scholars who have been awarded research, teaching or faculty appointments).

-International students who have government, embassy or US-based company sponsorships may be able to waive out of the SHBP.
-This can only be done with a paper waiver that needs to be turned in to the Student Health Benefits Office, located in the W. Lloyd Wright Student Wellness Center.
+International students who have government, embassy or US-based company sponsorships may be able to waive out of the SHIP.
+This can only be done with a paper waiver which needs to be turned in to the Student Health Benefits Office, located on the second floor in the W. Lloyd Wright Student Wellness Center.

 International students should have the same access to high quality health care as domestic students.
 It is the fair and right thing to do for students who are guests in the U.S. and are thousands of miles away from home.

 “The cost of health care in the United States (U.S.), while it is of high quality, is also expensive.
 You simply may not get the best treatment if you cannot prove that you have the ability to pay the bills.
 Without insurance, you could also face financial ruin if you have a serious accident or illness.
 This, in turn, could prevent you from completing your studies in the U.S.”

 Healthgram on the United States: A Guide for International Students & Scholars to Wellness and Health Care.
 Joint publication of NAFSA: Association of International Educators and ACHA, American College Health Association, pg 6.